security-summer-school/template-public/REVIEWING.md

 ## Assets

-For assets, you need to check if all of them are used and mentioned in the content and make sure that the name is appropriate.
+Check if all of them are used and mentioned in the content.
+If the assets are not original, make sure their license is compatible to [ours](./COPYING.md) and that their source is properly cited.
+Verify that their names are appropriate and respect the following rules:

+- Use dash between words(e.g. `image-name.png`).
+- Use only word characters.

 ## Content